ekmagiccat/ParkApi.Solution/README.md

   "type": "National"
   }

-- The format must be in JSON and have a parkId that isn't currently used by another park.
+- The format must be in JSON and have a parkId that isn't currently linked to another park.
   <br>

 <span style="color: orange; font-style: italic;">PUT</span> /api/Parks/{id}

 - Allows user to edit or update a park's details by specifying the ParkId.
-- For example `http://localhost:5000/api/Parks/2` would edit the park with a ParkId of 2.
+- For example `http://localhost:5000/api/parks/2` would edit the park with a ParkId of 2.

   <br>
 <span style="color: red; font-style: italic;">DELETE</span> /api/Parks/{id}

 - Deletes a specific park from the list based on its ParkId.
-- For example `http://localhost:5000/api/Parks/4` would delete the park with the ParkId of 4.
+- For example `http://localhost:5000/api/parks/4` would delete the park with the ParkId of 4.
   <br>

 ## Debugging